Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 It’s hard to beat Italian recipes for quick and simple pasta dishes that taste amazing.

-This pasta puttanesca is one of those meals that makes you wonder how a few simple ingredients like tomatoes, olives, and capers can make such a tasty sauce.
+This pasta puttanesca is one of those meals that makes you wonder how simple ingredients like tomatoes, olives, and capers can make such a tasty sauce.

-And all without meat, fish, or dairy, and ready in about the time it takes to boil the pasta.
-There are no anchovies in the original recipe!
+It’s all without meat, fish, or dairy and ready in about the time it takes to boil the pasta.

-Originally from Naples, pasta puttanesca or aulive e chiapparielle in Napolitan (olives and capers in English) is now popular throughout Italy and worldwide thanks to its simplicity, beautiful colors, and, most importantly, its wonderfully rich and yet balanced taste.
+Originally from Naples, pasta puttanesca or alive e chiapparielle in Neapolitan (olives and capers in English) is now famous throughout Italy and worldwide thanks to its simplicity, beautiful colors, and, most importantly, its wonderfully rich and yet balanced taste.

 The sauce has it all: the natural sweetness from whole peeled tomatoes, ideally San Marzano, canned at peak ripeness.

-The savory and tangy notes from the capers and black Gaeta olives.
-The fiery heat from fresh chili or red pepper flakes.
-The velvety and fruity mouthfeel of good quality extra virgin olive oil and the freshness of the parsley.
+The savory and tangy notes from the capers and black Gaeta olives, the fiery heat from red pepper flakes, the fruity mouthfeel of good-quality extra virgin olive oil, and the freshness of the parsley.

-Here we’ll show you how to make this restaurant-worthy meal with little effort at home and a few pantry staples.
+Here, we’ll show you how to make this restaurant-worthy vegetarian dinner with little effort and a few pantry staples.

 Pasta puttanesca has only a few ingredients.
-But, of course, it goes without saying that the higher the quality of the ingredients, the more delicious your meal will be.
+Of course, the higher the quality of the ingredients, the more delicious your meal will be.

 Spaghetti

-We like to use bronze-cut spaghetti.
+We recommend using bronze-cut spaghetti.
 Their rugged and dusty surface makes the puttanesca sauce stick better.
-You can find them in most supermarkets in the pasta section; they are often imported from Italy.

 You can also use regular spaghetti, linguine, or bavette.
 For gluten-free, use gluten-free pasta.